 Clare has always been committed to the ideals of equity, justice, democracy, and transparency in government.
 She has led successful grassroots campaigns that have benefited the Evanston community.
 Clare is an inspiring organizer whose effective strategizing and collaboration had a big impact on change at local, state and national levels.

 Growing up in the First Ward , Clare has deep roots in Evanston dating back to her great, great grandfather who graduated with Northwestern University’s first class in 1859.
 Her two children, Nico and Gus, went through Evanston’s public schools and graduated from Vanderbilt and NU, respectively.
 She has two brothers, Mike and Max.
-Clare teaches Spanish at ETHS and is head debate coach for the Spanish Language Debate Team (of ETHS Speech and Debate Team).
+Clare teaches Spanish at ETHS and is an Illinois Virtual Instructional Coach and a Spanish language debate coach.
 She has an MA in Spanish Linguistics and is a National Board Certified Teacher.
 Clare will retire next year in order to fully dedicate her time to the needs of the First Ward and the City of Evanston.

 Clare has advocated relentlessly for more appropriate development for our downtown, development that enhances and benefits our downtown and Evanston community.
 She has spoken and written in support of development that is community oriented and that better supports the integrity and aesthetics of our shared downtown.